 Locations: include Sik’vess and The Underbough in Townlong Steppes and Dread Wastes.

 Sometimes an Ancient Haunt can spawn from picking up fragments.
 The mob can drop between 7-8 Mogu fragments per kill, regardless of dig type.
-The mob itself is dependant on player level as it scaled with me.
+The mob itself is dependent on player level as it scaled with me.

 Note: If you’re in a group when an Ancient Haunt pops up, the other person can loot your fragments if it’s their turn to loot. =/